 Back seat space is very acceptable by class standards; a six foot rear passenger can sit behind an equally lanky front seat occupant.
 And there's a class competitive boot capacity figure of 500-litres.

 Market and Model

-The Alfa Romeo Tonale is available in two trims; 'Ti' and 'Veloce', along with exclusive 'EDIZIONE SPECIALE' launch version.
-Think pricing comparable to better versions of this car's most obvious three rivals, the BMW X1, the Audi Q3 and the Mercedes GLA.
-That means a price span in the £38,500 to £42,500 bracket.
-PCP deals start at £429 a month.
-Your Tonale will at least come well equipped for that.
-All variants get Alfa's usual 'DNA' drive mode selection system and quite a few variants will come with niceties like a wireless charging mat, heated and ventilated seats, a powered tailgate and a 14-speaker Harman Kardon audio system.
+All variants do at least come well equipped for that.
+All get Alfa's usual 'DNA' drive mode selection system and quite a few variants will come with niceties like a wireless charging mat, heated and ventilated seats, a powered tailgate and a 14-speaker Harman Kardon audio system.
 The two cabin screens come included too, the 10.25-inch centre monitor and the 12.3-inch instrument binnacle display.

-All models get a bespoke-developed Integrated Brake System and Veloce variants have four-piston fixed callipers supplied by Brembo.
+Every model gets a bespoke-developed Integrated Brake System and 'Veloce' variants have four-piston fixed callipers supplied by Brembo.
 As for damping, well mainstream versions have Frequency Selective Damping, which switches between high and low rates depending on driving style and road conditions.
-Top Veloce trim gets you Marelli electronically switchable dampers developed specifically for the Tonale, which work through the modes of the DNA system.
+Top 'Veloce' trim gets you Marelli electronically switchable dampers developed specifically for the Tonale, which work through the modes of the DNA system.
 'Normal' and 'Advanced Efficiency' DNA settings leave the spring in a comfort setting; they become stiffer in 'Dynamic' mode.
 'Advanced Efficiency' clicks you into full-EV drive in the PHEV model.

 Cost of Ownership